-Rank Location SP M Discipline SLO Assessment Rationale 0000 ALL 00 00 0001 Santa Rosa 02 01 Chemistry Maintaining a high quality of instruction to meet the SLOs for the Chemistry program requires a level of dedication and student contact that is not expected from our adjunct instructors.
+Rank Location SP Μ Discipline SLO Assessment Rationale 0000 ALL 00 00 0001 Santa Rosa 02 01 Chemistry Maintaining a high quality of instruction to meet the SLOs for the Chemistry program requires a level of dedication and student contact that is not expected from our adjunct instructors.
+This includes conducting undergraduate research, participating in clubs, curriculum assessment, grant writing, local events (i.e. DUO), and building relationships with local industry and four-year institutions, such as SSU.
+0001 Santa Rosa 02 01 Chemistry Maintaining a high quality of instruction to meet the SLOs for the Chemistry program requires a level of dedication and student contact that is not expected from our adjunct instructors.
 This includes conducting undergraduate research, participating in clubs, curriculum assessment, grant writing, local events (i.e. DUO), and building relationships with local industry and four-year institutions, such as SSU.